This chapter covers getting started with Ichnaea using Docker for a local development environment.

-Any time you want to update the code in the repostory, run something like this from the master branch:
+Any time you want to update the code in the repostory, run something like this from the main branch:

 $ git pull

-It depends on what you’re working on and the state of things.
+The actual command depends on what you’re working on and the state of your copy of the repository.

-After you do that, you’ll need to update other things.
+After you have the latest code, you’ll need to update other things.

 If there were changes to the requirements files or setup scripts, you’ll need to build new images:

 If there were changes to the database tables, you’ll need to wipe the MySQL database and Redis:

 $ make setup

 docker-compose.ymlfor which ENV files are used in which containers, and their precedence.

 The sources above are ordered by precedence, i.e. configuration values defined